BedrockStreaming/tech.bedrockstreaming.com/CONTRIBUTING.md

   Author could have a name, an URL and an avatar (which could be a distant file or an image hosted in _images/author_ directory).
   Then use the author id in the post frontmatter configuration key named `author`.

-In order to add new article, you should open a Pull Request on this repository.
+In order to add a new article, you should open a Pull Request on this repository.
 A preview will automatically be deployed on AWS thanks to AWS Amplify service.

 Don't hesitate to share your new post of **#proj-blog-tech-bedrock** slack room to ask for reviews from Bedrockers.